wilmardo/docker-compose-radarr-sonarr-prowlarr-transmission/README.md

 # docker-compose-radarr-sonarr-prowlarr-transmission
-Quick setup for Radarr, Sonarr, Prowlarr and Transmission
+Quick setup for Radarr, Sonarr, Prowlarr and Transmission made for a friend at some point and open sourced.

 ## Requirements: